C/2010 X1 (Elenin)

-Comet C/2010 X1 (Elenin) is an Oort cloud comet discovered by Russian amateur astronomer Leonid Elenin on 10 December 2010, through remote control of the International Scientific Optical Network's robotic observatory near Mayhill in the U.S. state of New Mexico.
+Comet C/2010 X1 (Elenin) was an Oort cloud comet discovered by Russian amateur astronomer Leonid Elenin on 10 December 2010, through remote control of the International Scientific Optical Network's robotic observatory near Mayhill in the U.S. state of New Mexico.
 The discovery was made using the automated asteroids discovery program CoLiTec.
 At the time of discovery, the comet had an apparent magnitude of 19.5, which made it about 150,000 times fainter than can be seen with the naked eye.
 The discoverer, Leonid Elenin, originally estimated that the comet nucleus was 3–4 km in diameter, but more recent estimates place the pre-breakup size of the comet at 2 km.
 Comet Elenin started disintegrating in August 2011, and as of mid-October 2011 was not visible even using large ground-based telescopes.

 Brightness

 In April 2011, the comet was around magnitude 15 (roughly the brightness of Pluto), with a coma (expanding tenuous dust atmosphere) estimated to be about 80,000 km in diameter.
 As of 21 May 2011 the coma had exceeded 100,000 km, and as of August 2011 it had exceeded 200,000 km.
 Estimates of the comet's visual brightness varied from 13.1 to 13.8 magnitude between 22 May and 4 June, were approaching 10 by late July 2011, and were around 8.3 as of mid August 2011.
 Even at a magnitude of 8.3, the comet was about 5 times fainter than the naked eye can see under a completely dark sky.
 On 19 August 2011 comet Elenin was hit by a coronal mass ejection (CME).
 The comet started disintegrating, as did comet C/1999 S4.
 As of mid-September 2011 the comet had become dimmer than magnitude 10.5, and appeared around magnitude 12 as seen by STEREO-A. As of October 2011 the comet is projected to be about magnitude 14 and fading.
 By mid-October 2011 there had been no confirmed ground based sighting of Comet Elenin even using the 2.0 m Faulkes Telescope North with a limiting magnitude of around 20.5.
 The dust cloud remnants of Comet Elenin started to become visible to ground-based telescopes around 21 October 2011.
 The post-disintegration appearance of C/2010 X1 has been visually compared to the debris field of Shoemaker-Levy 9 as seen on 23 June 1993.